Sabrina Carpenter stuns in her first European concert at the Metro Radio Arena

 Carpenter brought the crowd to their feet when opening for The Vamps on Monday night at the Metro Radio Arena, after performing five songs and a rendition of ‘That’s What I Like’ by Bruno Mars.

 The atmosphere was welcoming and lively as fans sang along to the upbeat ‘Eyes Wide Open’ and even the ones who weren’t familiar with the lyrics hummed and danced along.

 Impressively, there was no difference between the studio versions of her songs and her performance.
 At only 17, the young lady sang her heart out, hitting every note to perfection.
-She was also assisted by her sister who sang backing vocals, and it was lovely to see the connection they have on stage.
+She was also assisted by her sister who sang backing vocals, and it was warming to see the connection they have on stage.

-One of the most enjoyable moments of the concert was when The Vamps brought Carpenter out to sing the part of Demi Lovato in their hit song ‘Somebody To You’.
+One of the most enjoyable moments of the night was when The Vamps brought Carpenter out to sing the part of Demi Lovato in their hit song ‘Somebody To You’.
 The duet with Brad Simpson was lively and got the entire crowd cheering, as the two voices entwined harmoniously.

-Carpenter mentioned that Newcastle is the first time she would be performing in Europe and, after her performance, it’s fair to say that she’s set the bar high for the rest of her upcoming concerts.
+Carpenter mentioned that Newcastle is the first time she would be performing in Europe and after her performance, it’s fair to say that she’s set the bar high for the rest of her upcoming concerts.

 Don’t let the ‘Disney-girl’ vibe fool you, Sabrina Carpenter is the underdog bringing serious heat to Europe.